-Recently in UK and in other offices around the world, we have started to have neutral gender toilets, which is a way to support peers who are non-binary or transgender, who don’t feel comfortable using male or female toilets.
+Recently in the UK and in other offices around the world, we have started to have neutral gender toilets, which is a way to support peers who are non-binary or transgender, who don’t feel comfortable using male or female toilets.
 A simple gesture, but very meaningful.
 Unfortunately, not every office can have it, due to shared buildings, but the discussions are there, raising awareness and inclusivity.

-In addition, in December 2020, it was announced that Parexel India has been placed in the Bronze category among 65 companies - participating in the first ever India Workplace Equality Index (IWEI) for LGBTQ+ inclusion, and we are currently working to get similar recognition in other countries.
+In addition, in December 2020, it was announced that Parexel India has been placed in the Bronze category among 65 companies - participating in the first-ever India Workplace Equality Index (IWEI) for LGBTQ+ inclusion, and we are currently working to get similar recognition in other countries.

 - What else do you feel Parexel could do to increase its inclusivity to LGBTQ+ colleagues?

 I feel that Parexel is a very inclusive company.
-A bit more of visibility of the LGBTQ+ policies or benefits for LGBTQ+ and their partners could be better.
+A bit more visibility of the LGBTQ+ policies or benefits for LGBTQ+ and their partners could be better.
 Some benefits are available, but sometimes it’s not always easy to find them.

 - What would you tell LGBTQ+ friends or those interested in working for Parexel about the company?

 Since “day one” I felt comfortable.
 I have always felt that my ideas and opinions were taken into consideration and that I could develop my new career.
-I have met people from very different backgrounds, and from them I have learned many new things.
-I have learned to be more inclusive (I didn't realize I was not as inclusive as I thought, and Parexel helped me to see through that), and I never felt the need to hide my sexual orientation to anyone.
+I have met people from very different backgrounds, and from them, I have learned many new things.
+I have learned to be more inclusive (I didn't realize I was not as inclusive as I thought, and Parexel helped me to see through that), and I never felt the need to hide my sexual orientation from anyone.

 - Tell me something most people don’t know about you.

-I trained as a Vet, but never worked as such, so if you ask me, “My dog/cat has…, what shall I do?”
+I trained as a Vet but never worked as such, so if you ask me, “My dog/cat has…, what shall I do?”
 My answer will always be, “Take them to the Vet!!!”